Insurance Career Tips

 - A stable salary with benefits

-Also, according to Insurance Career, the premiums and commissions are higher than most personal line payouts, typically starting at $500 and potentially exceeding hundreds of thousands of dollars.
+Also, the premiums and commissions are higher than most personal line payouts, typically starting at $500 and potentially exceeding hundreds of thousands of dollars.
 On average, agents can make 10%-15% per sale.

 How to Sell as a Commercial Insurance Agent